Skip to content

 Morgan State University (retired)

 Maurice C. Taylor worked at Morgan State University for twenty-seven years in a variety of positions including Dean of the School of Graduate Studies, Assistant Vice President for Academic Affairs, and Vice President for University Operations.
-He served as Chair of the University’s Steering Committee coordinating Morgan’s successful 2018 Middle States Commission on Higher Education Self-Study, MSCHE Peer Review, and reaffirmation of accreditation.
+He served as Chair of the University’s Steering Committee that coordinated Morgan’s successful 2018 Middle States Commission on Higher Education Self-Study, MSCHE Peer Review, and reaffirmation of accreditation.
 Dr. Taylor retired January 1, 2021, as Morgan’s Vice President for Academic Outreach and Engagement.
 Dr. Taylor also served as a member of a number of Maryland’s Higher Education Commission (MHEC) task forces including Maryland State Plan for Post-Secondary Education committees, MHEC’s Subcommittee charged with the final review of the 2005 Partnership Agreement between Maryland and the United States Department of Education Office of Civil Rights, and as a member of MHEC’s COVID-19 Advisory Committee.
 He is the former Provost and Vice President for Academic Affairs at St. Augustine’s University.
-Read on…

 Dr. Taylor is the former Chair of the Graduate Record Examination Board, former President of the Council of Historically Black Graduate Schools, and former Secretary of the Conference of Southern Graduate Schools.
 He is a former member of Campus Compact Mid Atlantic’s Senior Advisory Group for Engagement and former Chair of the Baltimore County Human Relations Commission.
 Dr. Taylor is a member of the Executive Committee of the State of Maryland’s African American Museum Corporation Board of Directors and he chairs the Prince George’s County Financial Advisory Committee of the County’s Economic Development Incentive Fund.